nuprl/gradual-typing-performance/how-to-setup.md

     * [project]/base (put original files that don't get ported here)
     * [project]/typed (put typed ports of files here)
     * [project]/untyped (put original files here)
+    * [project]/both (optional, put shared files that are copied into each variation)

 The `typed` and `untyped` folders should contain files with the same names.
 Additional libraries that shouldn't get ported (e.g., cannot add types, has macros that don't need to be ported, etc.) should go in `base`.

+The `both` directory is like `base`, but for files that don't work with the relative require path structure required for `base`.
+This directory is optional.

 See below for how to arrange the typed modules so that they can import typed and untyped versions.